 So the biggest difference of a variable air volume system is utilizing a Variable Speed Drive (VSD) or Variable Frequency Drive (VFD).
 So a VSD varies the speed of the fan whereas, a VFD varies the frequency of the electrical signal, and that's how it controls the speed of the fan.
 Those are two of the most common ways of controlling a fan for a variable air volume unit.
 While they are different they ultimately achieve the same goal which is modulating the air volume being provided to control to a discharge air pressure setpoint.

-The discharge air pressure setpoint is anywhere between one to three inches water column, that's how we measure discharge air pressure
+The discharge air pressure setpoint is anywhere between one to three inches water column, that's how we measure discharge air pressure.

-How that discharge air pressure is affected is, when VAV box downstream from the VAV air-handling unit closes or opens up, the air volume in the duct work changes causing the air pressure of the duct to change.
+How that discharge air pressure is affected is, when a VAV box downstream from the VAV air-handling unit closes or opens up, the air volume in the duct work changes causing the air pressure of the duct to change.

 The air handler will be monitoring the discharge air pressure and discharge area pressure setpoint, and will vary the fan speed accordingly, in order to basically provide the proper amount of air volume to these VAV units.